NUOJIN/NUOJIN.github.io/_pages/about.md

 The central problem I aim to address is

-**How can we effectively utilize less accurate data sources and scarce high-fidelity data to construct a reliable model?**
+**How can we effectively utilize less-accurate (low-fidelity) data sources and scarce high-fidelity data to construct a reliable model?**

 To address this challenge, I have been working on